aadelboo/LGG-Thomas4/01-TheField/01-Terminal/01-Terminal/01-introduction.md

 The first step would be to learn how the terminal works.

-Let's analyze the first line you see.
+Let's analyze the first line you see. ok let's do it.

 #### Linux